 Figure 3.
-Canada/United States Sharing Arrangement 421-430 MHz Band Overlap Coordination
+Canada/United States Sharing Arrangement 421-430 MHz Band Overlap Coordination a.
+When practicable, the interfering station is positively identified.

 3.5 FOREIGN REPORTS TO FCC OF INTERFERENCE FROM U.S. GOVERNMENT STATIONS

 The FCC takes the following action upon receipt from another country of a complaint of interference from a U.S. Federal Government station: